jack-git-morgan/ogl-test-backend/README.md

 The backend will now be available to consume from http://localhost:8080.

 ## Submission
-Package all your sources into a zip or tarball with instructions on how to run your frontend.
+Fork the repository with your git hosting tool of choice, alternatively package all your sources into a zip or tarball.

+Please include instructions on how to run your frontend.

 ## Tasks
 ### Part 1.
 Get the services running